Dennis Joseph: Career

-Dennis's career began at the Malayalam-language film magazine Cut Cut, where he worked as a sub-editor to the cartoonist B. M. Gafoor.
+Dennis' career began at the Malayalam-language film magazine Cut Cut, where he worked as a sub-editor to the cartoonist B. M. Gafoor.
 During his stint at the magazine, he interviewed prominent actors in the Malayalam film industry, as well as spending time at filming locations.
-Dennis made his debut into cinema in 1985, as the scriptwriter for the Jeassy film Eeran Sandhya, a film which saw Mammootty star alongside Shobana, Rahman and Joseph's uncle Jose Prakash.
+Dennis made his debut into cinema in 1985, as the scriptwriter for the Jeassy film Eeran Sandhya, a film which saw Mammootty star alongside Shobana, Rahman and Dennis' uncle Jose Prakash.
 He followed this by writing the screenplay for Nirakkoottu, also in 1985.
 Directed by Joshiy, Nirakkoottu, whose cast included Mammootty, Urvashi, Lizzy and Sumalatha, told the story of a prisoner who seeks revenge for his wife's murder.

 Nirakkoottu was a success, leading Dennis to write a series of other films in the subsequent years.
 This included Rajavinte Makan, loosely adapted from Rage of Angels, a novel by Sidney Sheldon, which was released in 1986.
 Directed by Thampi Kannanthanam, this film was a huge success at the box office.
 Appearing as Vincent Gomas, a crime boss, Mohanlal successfully mesmerized the moviegoers and the film raised his stardom.
 Similarly, after around many flops, Mammootty was in the darkest days of his career in the period 1986–87, when Dennis scripted New Delhi.
 Directed by Joshiy, this film was also a loose adaptation of an English novel, Irving Wallace's The Almighty.
 Completely shot in and around Delhi, and went on to become the comeback film of Mammootty.

 In 1988, Dennis made his directorial debut with critically acclaimed Manu Uncle starring Mammootty, and the film featured a comedic police officer played by Suresh Gopi.
 It won the National Film Award for Best Children's Film in 1988 and the Kerala State Film Award for the Best Children's Film in 1989.

 Dennis continued writing scripts throughout the 1990s and 2000s; his last released film to date being 2013's Geethanjali, directed by Priyadarshan.
 He then took a hiatus from writing until 2020 when he announced a collaboration with director Omar Lulu on a film called Power Star.

 Personal life and death

 Dennis was married to Leena and had three children – Elizabeth, Rossy, and Jose.

-He died on 10 May 2021, in Kottayam following a heart attack.
+He died on 10 May 2021, in Kottayam from COVID-19.